crittercism/recruiting-fullstack-exercise/README.md

 General
 -------
-Examine the data in the /api-server/data directory.
+Examine the data in the `/api-server/data` directory.
 You will see 4 different entities, all of which are related (accounts, apps, crashes and users).
+These data files are simplified versions of the major entities found in the Crittercism system.
+The relationship between entities is shown below in a UML static class diagram.

+<< image here >>

 For this exercise, you will perform two major tasks: